chef-boneyard/vagrant-omnibus/README.md

 * Attempt to install Chef 11.4.0 using this plugin.
 * Perform a very basic chef-solo run to ensure Chef is in fact installed.

-The acceptance tests are run with the following Vagrant providers:
+The acceptance tests are run against the Vagrant providers mentioned above.

-* VirtualBox (part of core)
-* AWS (ships in [vagrant-aws](https://github.com/mitchellh/vagrant-aws) plugin)

 The acceptance tests can be run with:

 ```
 rake test:acceptance